opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 yarn start --run-examples
 ```

 With OpenSearch Dashboards running, navigate to the page and select the menu on the left.
-Under OpenSearch Dashboards, open **Developer Examples** and then select **Multiple Data Sources Integration**, as shown in the following image.
+Open **Developer Examples** and then select **Multiple Data Sources Integration**, as shown in the following image.
 On the right, you'll find a list of pickers, each with a brief introduction and a list of properties.
 Feel free to experiment with the example plugin.

 <img src="/assets/media/blog-images/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins/multi_selectable.png">